clarkr30/AWAI/README.md

 ## Data Organization
 For now, we are using yt-dlp to go through every vod on a channel and download the vod, automatically generated subtitles, and live chat logs.
 From the downloaded streams, we will split them into 3 subsections.
 For now, all of the training data will be text.

 1. Collab/Karaoke/Games with dialogue/Reactions - Data to be ignored.
-The transcripts in these streams include data that may interfere with training.
+The transcripts in these streams include data from sources that are not the streamer, which may interfere with training.

 2. Solo gaming/activity/presentation/etx streams - The transcripts from these streams can be used for training, but since the streamer is reacting to chat as well as the game/activity/presentation/etc, we can't generate prompt/response pairs based on just the text.
 However, this data should still be good, so we will use the transcripts of these streams for unsupervised training.